Inventory

 Each retailer publishes its own EDI 856 implementation guide.
 The guide specifies which segments are required, which optional, which qualifier codes apply, which dates and references must be present.
 Native EDI systems support per-retailer configuration; middleware systems require the configuration in the middleware vendor.

-Brands that operate at scale across multiple major retailers maintain a configuration matrix: Nordstrom requires X, Macy’s requires Y, Saks requires Z. The operations team treats this as ongoing maintenance work, not as a one-time project.
+Brands operating at scale across multiple major retailers maintain a configuration matrix: Nordstrom requires X, Macy’s requires Y, Saks requires Z. The operations team treats this as ongoing maintenance work, not as a one-time project.

-How does ASN compliance connect to broader wholesale operations?
+How does ASN compliance connect to the rest of the EDI lifecycle?

 ASN is part of a broader EDI workflow that touches the full retailer relationship.